microsoft/az-ml-realtime-score/README.md

 The scenario uses a subset of Stack Overflow question data which includes original questions tagged as JavaScript, their duplicate questions, and their answers.
 It trains a Scikit-Learn pipeline to predict the match probability of a duplicate question with each of the original questions.
 These predictions are made in real time using a REST API endpoint.
 The application flow for this architecture is as follows:
 1. The client sends a HTTP POST request with the encoded question data.
-2. The Flask app extracts the question from the request
+2. The  webservice extracts the question from the request
 3. The question is then sent to the Scikit-learn pipeline model for featurization and scoring.
 4. The matching FAQ questions with their scores are then piped into a JSON object and returned to the client.